Yoyoy Villame: Career

 He moved to Las Piñas, where he became a city councilor for ten years.
 He then ran for vice-mayor in 1995 on a platform focused against illegal drugs but lost.

 Personal life

-Villame lived with his wife Tessie and their six children, including singer Hannah Villame.
-He became a member of Members Church of God International known for its TV/internet program Ang Dating Daan.
+Villame married his 21-year partner Elizabeth "Tessie" (née Codilla) on August 14, 1993 at a chapel in San Diego, California; they had seven children, including singer Hannah Villame.
+He later converted to the Members Church of God International, known for its television and internet program, Ang Dating Daan.

 Death

 Villame died of cardiac arrest on May 18, 2007.

-He was buried at Calape Catholic Cemetery in Calape, Bohol Province.
+He was buried at Calape Catholic Cemetery in his birthplace of Calape.